Indiana 100% P&T Playbook

 If your VA paperwork supports Indiana's total disability standard, the long-run homeowner rule is stronger than the older $14,000 deduction model.
 HEA 1210 rewrites the property-tax stack for assessment dates after December 31, 2025, which means taxes first due in 2027 and after should be analyzed under the new structure.

-Taxes first due in 2026 Many P&T households are still seeing the restored older deductions on a 2026 bill because that bill is tied to the 2025 assessment date.
+Taxes first due in 2026 Many P&T households are still seeing restored older deductions on a 2026 bill because that bill is tied to the 2025 assessment date.
+Do not use the 2026 payable bill as proof of what the 2027 payable bill will do.

-Section 14 For post-2025 assessment dates, a qualifying totally disabled veteran can claim a deduction equal to 100% of the assessed value of the homestead, subject to the Section 14 conditions, including the $240,000 assessed-value cap.
+Section 14 For post-2025 assessment dates, a qualifying totally disabled veteran can claim a deduction equal to 100% of the assessed value of the principal residence, with no old $240,000 assessed-value cap, but the veteran must meet the current service, discharge, disability, residence, ownership, filing, and Indiana residency rules.

 Donated-home rule If a qualifying nonprofit conveyed the home to you at no cost, the separate Section 14.5 rule can still reach 100% of assessed value for a totally disabled veteran, but it cannot be combined with Section 14.

 Direct answer to the big question: a 100% P&T veteran is not automatically "fully exempt" under Section 14.5.
 Section 14.5 is the donated-home rule.
 The more important general rule is Section 14.
-If your homestead qualifies there, the deduction is written as 100% of assessed value, which is the practical equivalent of a full homestead property-tax exemption.
+If your homestead qualifies there, the deduction is written as 100% of assessed value, which is the practical equivalent of a full homestead property-tax exemption after the county applies the correct lane.

 The broader homestead math still matters